The Red Hot Chili Peppers (album): Writing and recording

 The band was often at odds with producer Andy Gill over the musical direction of the album.
 Anthony Kiedis was disappointed with the overall sound, thinking that it lacked the raw energy of the band's original 1983 demo tape.
 In his 2004 autobiography Scar Tissue, Kiedis recalled, "One day, I got a glimpse of Gill's notebook, and next to the song 'Police Helicopter', he'd written 'Shit.'
 I was demolished that he had dismissed that as shit.
-Police Helicopter was a jewel in our crown.
+'Police Helicopter' was a jewel in our crown.
 It embodied the spirit of who we were, which was this kinetic, stabbing, angular, shocking assault force of sound and energy.
 Reading his notes probably sealed the deal in our minds that 'Okay, now we're working with the enemy', It became very much him against us, especially Flea and me.
 It became a real battle to make the record."

 Flea expressed similar misgivings in a June 2023 interview with the Los Angeles Times: "I always regret the way we made the first one.
 I think the songs are really good.
 Our band was smoking at the time.
-But [drummer] Jack [Irons] and [guitarist] Hillel [Slovak] quit, and we hired these two other guys: Jack Sherman and Cliff Martinez.
+But Jack and Hillel quit, and we hired these two other guys: Jack Sherman and Cliff Martinez.
 Both were great musicians, but the connection just wasn’t as profound as we had with the guys we started with.
 I’ve often wanted to go back and re-record that album, but I can never talk anyone into it."